dazdaz/mex/README.md

         --role="roles/aiplatform.user"
     ```

-5.  **Enable models in the Vertex AI Model Garden.** Navigate to the **Model Garden** in your Vertex AI console and enable the specific models you wish to use (e.g., Claude).
+5.  **Enable models in the Vertex AI Model Garden.** Navigate to the **Model Garden** in your Vertex AI console and enable the specific models you wish to use (e.g., Claude Opus 4.1).

 ***